'Leave the lights on,' agents tell sellers as virus reshapes Twin Cities home sales

 While Minnesotans are being told to socially distance to slow the spread of COVID-19, Kath Hammerseng and other Twin Cities real estate agents are taking a hands-off approach with buyers and sellers — literally.

-Many are asking sellers to leave all doors open and light switches on in their properties to reduce the need to touch surfaces, and they’re avoiding open houses for now, limiting showings to serious buyers.
+Many are asking sellers to leave all doors open and light switches on in their properties to reduce the need to touch surfaces, and they are avoiding open houses for now, limiting showings to serious buyers.
 Overlapping showings are out.
-Complimentary food or drinks are no longer offered being left out for would-be buyers and their agents.
+Complimentary food or drinks are no longer being left out for would-be buyers and their agents.

 “When we do decide to show we Purell in — touch nothing — and Purell out,” Hammerseng said.
 “We drive in separate cars and keep our distance.”